-While timeshares can provide you with a lot of great memories and act as a home away from home, there can be many reasons for you to explore the options of exiting your timeshare.
+While timeshares can provide you with a lot of great memories and act as a home away from home, there can be many reasons for you to explore options on how to get out of your timeshare.
+Some families facing financial hardship may not be able to keep up with the annual fees, or a health concern is keeping you from vacationing the same way you used to.
 So what do you do?
 If you want to get out of a timeshare (without ruining your credit) there are a few options you should be aware of.

 1. Talk to your developer about buying back your property

-Some developers and resorts may be willing to work with you on buying back your ownership.
+Some developers and resorts may be willing to work with you on buying back your ownership or allowing you to give it back to them.
 There is no guarantee, but it is worth seeing what you are able to find out with a quick call to your home resort.